-A student has the opportunity to inspect and review his or her Financial Aid records within 45 days of the receipt of a request.
-The request must be made to the Financial Aid Office in writing.
+You have the opportunity to inspect and review your Financial Aid records within 45 days of the receipt of a request.
+The request must be made to the Financial Aid Ofﬁce in writing.

-Students can also authorize release of Financial Aid information to a parent, scholarship provider or tribal organization by submitting the request in writing.
-A student may revoke that authorization at any time afterward by putting the request in writing.
+You can also authorize release of Financial Aid information to a parent, scholarship provider or tribal organization by submitting the request in writing.
+You may revoke that authorization at any time afterward by putting the request in writing.
 Requests that are not submitted in person must also be notarized.
-Most other types of financial aid data sharing are disallowed.
+Most other types of financial aid data sharing are disallowed by federal rules.

 Retention of Student Records